codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 For detailed information on how to work with Argo CD applications and Environments in Codefresh, see [GitOps Environments]({{site.baseurl}}/docs/dashboards/gitops-environments/).

 ## GitOps Products & Argo CD applications
-The Product is another custom resource from Codefresh, adding another dimension to managing applications at scale.
-As teams grow, and applications and services multiply, keeping track of deployments across various environments can become challenging, if not unmanageable.
+The Product is another custom resource from Codefresh, also enhancing application management at scale.
+As teams expand and applications and services multiply, keeping track of deployments across various environments can become challenging, if not unmanageable.

-Instead of having to switch between applications, or switch across multiple tools to track and manage different aspects of deployments,
-Products allow you to group applications into cohesive units, simplifying viewing, tracking, and management.
+Instead of having to switch between applications, or switch across multiple tools to track and manage different aspects of deployments, Products allow you to group applications into cohesive units, simplifying viewing, tracking, and management.

-Codefresh automatically and seamlessly collates the Environments where each application in the Product is deployed.
-The comprehensive data includes not just application versions, but also enriched insights into commits, contributors, and uniquely the features deployed across different versions.
+Codefresh seamlessly collates the Environments where each application in the Product is deployed, along with insights into commits, contributors, and features deployed across versions.

 Here's a visualization of Argo CD applications grouped by Products in the GitOps Products dashboard.